Opening a Paint Your Own Pottery or Contemporary Studio

 Drama – This is to razzle-dazzle, attract attention, and make them look twice.
 Do the unexpected to catch their eye.

 Aromatherapy – Use candles, potpourri, oils, flowers and herbs to stimulate the senses.
-Don’t you feel wonderful whenever you go to Pier One?
+Don’t you feel wonderful whenever you go to a candle store?
 Don’t be heavy handed with the smells, just something light and wafting.
-And offer all of it for resell.
+And consider offering it for resell.

 Sound – This can set the mood and bring your environment to life.
 Not heavy or loud, but light and soothing.
 New Age and Jazz are more soothing than Country Western or Rock and Roll.
 At home you may prefer Rock and Roll, but at the studio, you are trying to create a pleasant, inviting, nurturing environment.